deskflop/ohrenbaer-podcast/README.md

 # ohrenbaer-podcast-load-py
-Script which helps to load all available podcast audio files from [OHRENBÄREN-Podcast][lnk_podcast]
+Script which helps to load all available podcast audio files from [OHRENBÄREN-Podcast][lnk_podcast] via parsing the site-content for downloadlinks

 ## Getting Started
 Get a fork of the repo or download code